Two Articles on This Page:

 Ultimately, Keating was hauled up on racketeering charges for the bogus bonds and sent to prison, and then the pro business Supreme Court overturned the conviction in 2000.
 The regulators were correct in the first place.
 But since that overturned conviction of Keating there have been no RICO charges against the investment banks who packaged the bogus fraudulent CDOs!

 When Steve Keen says that the Fed and Greenspan had no clue about the deterioration of the financial markets I proved that was wrong.
 They knew the financial markets were in trouble by data they accumulated, by warnings they gave about the markets in the FOMC minutes of 2007and by the fact that they were involved in the fraud of off-balance-sheet-hiding-of-bad-loans.
+They ignored the signals, and failed to act forcefully.

 But based upon their religion of market goodness, Keen likely interpreted that they had no clue because they didn't believe the markets could go bad.
 That was their rhetoric and religion, but it doesn't hold up under the examination of Greenspan's deeds: